Nicola Sturgeon insists police investigation played no role in her decision to resign

 Scottish Conservative chairman Craig Hoy said: “This brief appearance was little more than a PR exercise for Nicola Sturgeon, given that she could not, or would not, answer any of the key questions the public demand answers to.

-“The former First Minister is adamant that she had no prior knowledge of how this scandal might unfold and that it played no part in her resignation.
-But the police have been investigating the missing £600k for almost two years and, sooner or later, senior figures in the SNP were always going to be asked for an explanation.
+“The former first minister is adamant that she had no prior knowledge of how this scandal might unfold and that it played no part in her resignation.
+But the police have been investigating the missing £600,000 for almost two years and, sooner or later, senior figures in the SNP were always going to be asked for an explanation.

 “There have been plenty of absurd claims made by SNP politicians as civil war and scandal has taken hold, but few can match Nicola Sturgeon’s insistence that Humza Yousaf is doing an ‘outstanding’ job and her party is in ‘good shape’."